 Regulatory requirements include EU directives and national drug laws as well as the quality management standard DIN EN ISO 13485 and the requirements of the US Food and Drug Administration (FDA).
 For pharmaceutical companies, the regulations from 21 CFR Part 11 and EU GMP Annex 11 are also relevant.
 In most cases, the software validation itself is carried out according to the industry standard GAMP 5.

-DHC has more than 20 years of experience in the validation of the most diverse complex computerized systems.
+DHC has more than 25 years of experience in the validation of a wide variety of complex computer-based systems at SMEs as well as international corporations.

-These include ERP systems (SAP, Oracle, Microsoft Dynamics), document management systems (DMS), laboratory information and management systems (LIMS), IT systems in the clinical sector / clinical trial management systems, pharmacovigilance systems, customer developments, spreadsheets and cloud-based systems.
+These include ERP systems (SAP, Microsoft Dynamics, Oracle,…), document management systems (DMS), laboratory information and management systems (LIMS), IT systems in the clinical sector / clinical trial management systems, pharmacovigilance systems, customer devehttps://www.dhc-consulting.com/en/gxp-compliance/validation-of-microsoft-dynamics-365/lopments, spreadsheets and cloud-based systems.